 The scheme offers £500-£1,000 grants for community groups that work directly with audiences who are traditionally under-represented and currently not engaged in science activity.

 Our definition of groups that are underrepresented in science includes:

-- people with low socioeconomic status (SES), including people disadvantaged in terms of education and income
+- people with low socio-economic status, including people disadvantaged in terms of education and income

 - people living in a remote and rural location, defined as settlements of less than 10,000 people

 - girls and women.

-Note: community grants cannot be used for events or activities with school groups unless they are a special needs school.
+Community grants cannot be used for events or activities with school groups unless they are a special education needs (SEN) school.
 For school activities, the schools themselves, if they meet the eligibility criteria, should apply for our Kick Start Grants.

 For additional information, you can read our 2020 Community Grant Guidelines.